Reweighted ensemble dynamics simulations: theory, improvement, and application: Conclusion

 \section{Conclusion}

-In the current paper, we apply the WED method to a few extremal model systems, including a system with multiple-state transition network, a system with entropy-dominated state, and the solvated alanine dipeptide system.
-The solvent-related basis functions and the low-temperature properties of the dipeptide molecule are also studied.
-For the first two examples, WED can correctly resolve the topology of the transition network.
-For the alanine dipeptide system simulated at $300$ ${\rm K}$ with modified potential, we find the redundant basis functions (including functions of both the dihedral angles and the inter-atomic distances) are consistently treated in the WED analysis, and the inclusion of the solvent-related basis functions gives out the expected results.
-At pretty low temperature of $150$ ${\rm K}$, the roughness of the free energy surface is reflected in the results of WED.
-The conformational space can still be roughly divided into parts, however, the kinetics becomes too complicated to be unambiguously characterized.
-As a systematic method for exploring the conformational space, WED does not require much priori knowledge and approximation, thus its results can honestly reflect the thermodynamic and kinetic information of the system.
+As a systematic method for exploring the conformational space, the RED does not require much priori knowledge and approximation, thus its results can honestly reflect the thermodynamic and kinetic information of the system.
 For biological macromolecules, the usually expected hierarchical structure can be extracted out step-by-step.
 For these complex systems, the structure of the conformational space may be much more complicated, these examples studied here become quite relevant for physically interpreting the results.
-Along with the applications, we design the $S^2_{X,eq}$ quantity for checking the completeness of the selected basis functions, and the schemes for statistics improvement.
+Along with the applications, we design the $S^2$ quantity for checking the completeness of the selected basis functions, and the schemes for statistics improvement.
 These tactics are also proved to be helpful for portraying the conformational space.

-\acknowledgements{ Authors acknowledge the Max Planck Society(MPG) of Germany and the Korea Ministry of Education, Science and Technology(MEST) for the support of the Independent Junior Research Group at the Asia Pacific Center for Theoretical Physics (APCTP) in Korea.
-L.G. is also supported by National Basic Research Program of China (973 Program) No.2007CB935903.}